gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Enable File Import
 ~~~~

 This feature is disabled by default.
-To enable it build a ``GiniVisionFeatureConfiguration`` instance with enabled file import and pass it to the CameraActivity or CameraFragment:
+To enable it, build a ``GiniVisionFeatureConfiguration`` instance with enabled file import and pass it to the CameraActivity or CameraFragment:

 .. code-block:: java